Revolution Wind: Site Assessment Plan (SAP)

 The Revolution Wind project underwent extensive regulatory approvals between 2020 and 2023, led by BOEM as the primary federal agency responsible for offshore wind project permitting.
 The regulatory review process involved multiple federal, state, and local agencies to ensure compliance with environmental, navigational, and energy-related regulations.
 In offshore wind projects, the SAP functions as an evaluation tool used to assess potential design, layout, and engineering considerations concerning a particular site.
 In 2016, prior to regulatory approvals, the Site Assessment Plan (SAP) for Lease Area OCS-A 0486 was filed.
 Once BOEM approved the segregation of Lease Area OCS-A 0486 into two leases, OCS-A 0486 for Revolution Wind and OCS-A 0517 for South Fork Wind Farm, the SAP for Revolution Wind was approved in 2020.
 Following the SAP, Revolution Wind developrs submitted its initial Construction and Operations Plan (COP) in 2020 received approval from BOEM in 2023.
 Following the COP, BOEM releases a Notice of Intent (NOI) to prepare an Environmental Impact Statement (EIS).

 Environmental Impact Statement (EIS)

 BOEM played a central role in the permitting process by reviewing and ultimately approving the project's COP.
 The initial COP was submitted on October 30, 2020, with subsequent updates provided in April 2021, December 2021, July 2022, and March 2023.
 The COP approval process included extensive environmental and technical evaluations to assess the project's impact on marine ecosystems, navigation, cultural resources, and other key areas.
-The COP process is informed by various assessment processes thrugh the Endangered Species Act (ESA), the Clean Water Act, and Environmental Protection Agency (EPA) Permitting.
+The COP process is informed by various assessment processes through the Endangered Species Act (ESA), the Clean Water Act, and Environmental Protection Agency (EPA) Permitting.